Skip to main content

 }

 Use client.exchangeJson('GET', '/v0/agreements') when you need status, ok, headers, bodyText, and parsedBody without throwing on HTTP errors.
+For successful raw HTTP responses, inspect data first.
+List responses also include pageInfo; single-resource responses include only data and meta.

 Input does not move the agreement